Pastor arrested for planning his kidnap to demand ransom from church

 Prosper claimed that the kidnappers demanded a huge amount of money before he could be set free, but their theory seemed suspicious.

-The police arrested his wife, Mary, and during interrogations, she confessed that her husband went for a business trip adding that she saw her husband about a week ago but that his family members thought he had been in captivity at the kidnappers’ camp for three weeks.
+The police arrested his wife, Mary, and during interrogations, she confessed that her husband had gone for a business trip before adding that she saw her husband about a week ago but that his family members thought he had been in captivity at the kidnappers’ camp for three weeks.

 She revealed that the entire saga was a planned and orchestrated self-kidnap.
 She confessed that her husband brought the idea and that she played along because she was taught to be submissive to her husband in every situation.